098devendrasharma/SQL-L-1/README.md

 | PENELOPE |
 | PRESTON |

 **Explanation:** The pattern 'P%' means any string starting with 'P'.
-The query returns first names beginning with 'P' by matching the first\_name column against the pattern[\[4\]](https://www.w3schools.com/mysql/mysql_like.asp#:~:text=The%20,specified%20pattern%20in%20a%20column).
+The query returns first names beginning with 'P' by matching the first\_name column against the pattern.
 You can use % at the beginning, end, or both to match substrings, and \_ to match a single character.

 **Practice Question:** In a products table (product\_id, product\_name), find products whose names end with “Pro”.